-1 Regular Board meetings are scheduled at least one year in advance while ad hoc Board meetings are often scheduled with short notice and cannot always be scheduled in time zones that are convenient for all Board Directors, who reside in 4 different time zones.
+1 Regular Board meetings are scheduled at least one year in advance while extra Board meetings are often scheduled with short notice and cannot always be scheduled in time zones that are convenient for all Board Directors, who reside in four different time zones.
+If Board Director is not present in a meeting, due to a conflict of interest, it is not considered to affect his attendance.
+There were two extra Board meetings during the year where a Board Director was not present due to conflict of interest.